joe7575/techage/manuals/manual_ta4_EN.md

 This enables current peaks or an excess supply of electricity to be converted into hydrogen and thus stored.

 In the game, electricity can be converted back into electricity via the fuel cell using the electrolyzer in hydrogen and hydrogen.
-This means that electricity (in the form of hydrogen) can not only be stored in tanks, but can also be transported with carts using gas cylinders.
+This means that electricity (in the form of hydrogen) can not only be stored in tanks, but also transported by means of the tank cart.

 However, the conversion of electricity into hydrogen and back is lossy.
-Out of 100 units of electricity, only 83 units of electricity come out after the conversion to hydrogen and back.
+Out of 100 units of electricity, only 95 units of electricity come out after the conversion to hydrogen and back.

 [ta4_hydrogen|image]